 2) How does ANKHD1 drive renal and vascular dysfunction?

 We are interested in both cytokine signalling pathways themselves and the implications of their misregulation in development of human disease.
-The core JAK/STAT components are well studied, however the genes that regulate JAK/STAT activity are less well known, and may represent targets for therapy in diseases characterised by altered JAK/STAT activity.
+The core JAK/STAT components are well studied in various disease settings.
+Less is known about JAK/STAT in polycystic kidney.
+Moreover, the genes that regulate JAK/STAT activity (upstream regulators), representing novel targets for therapy, are less well defined.

-We performed a genome-wide RNAi screen in Drosophila, which identified Ankyrin Repeat and Single KH Domain 1 (ANKHD1) to be a key regulator of JAK/STAT.
-Critically, ANKHD1 affected both the transcriptional output and reduced JAK/STAT cytokine receptor levels (Ref-1, Ref-2).
-More recently, I discovered a major role for ANKHD1 in the control of renal cell carcinoma cell division and I showed that this was via direct physical interactions with tumour-suppressor microRNAs (Fragiadaki et al, 2018 + Figure 2).
+We performed a genome-wide RNAi screen in Drosophila, which identified Ankyrin Repeat and Single KH Domain 1 (ANKHD1) as a key regulator of JAK/STAT pathway activity.
+Critically, ANKHD1 controls the transcriptional output while also reducing JAK/STAT cytokine receptor levels (Ref-1, Ref-2).
+More recently, I discovered a major role for ANKHD1 in the control of renal cell carcinoma cell division and I showed that this was via direct physical interactions of ANKHD1 with tumour-suppressor microRNAs (Fragiadaki et al, 2018 + Figure 2).

-I use these findings to better understand the role of ANKHD1 in controlling the growth of cysts in the kidney and formations of vascular dysfunction, two pathologies observed in patients with autosomal dominant polycystic kidney disease.
+I use these findings to better understand the role of ANKHD1 in controlling renal and vascular dysfunction, two pathologies observed in patients with autosomal dominant polycystic kidney disease.
 This work is funded by Kidney Research UK via an Intermediate Fellowship (2015-2019).

 More recently my laboratory has uncovered a role for ANKHD1 in controlling vascular tone and function.
 Next-generation sequencing and functional genomics approaches will be used by Ms Areej Alahmandi (PhD student) to discover the molecular mechanisms utilised by ANKHD1 to drive vascular dysfunction in the context of atherothrombosis.